Hyperbolic Geometry of Superstring Perturbation Theory: Matrices for Fenchel-Nielsen Coordinates

 \subsubsection{Reduction to Primitive Conjugators}

 Let $\Gamma_i$ and $\Gamma_{j+1}$ be the normalized pants groups representing the pairs of pants, $P_i$ and $P_{j+1}$, respectively.
 We assume that $i<j+1$, and that there is a $k,~1\leq k\leq 3$, so that $a_{j+1,1}$ and $a_{i,k}$ represent the same attaching geodesic, $L_j$ on $\mathcal{R}_0$, but with reverse orientations.
-Then $|\mathrm{tr}(\tilde a_{j+1,1})|=|\mathrm{tr}(\tilde a_{i,k})|$.
+Then $|\mathrm{tr}(\wt a_{j+1,1})|=|\mathrm{tr}(\wt a_{i,k})|$.
 The {\it elementary conjugator $e_{i,k}$} maps the boundary half-plane of $a'=a_{j+1,1}$ onto the action half-plane of $a=a_{i,k}$ while introducing a twist of $\tau_j$.
 The {\it untwisted elementary conjugator, $e^0_{i,k}$}, which is independent of the index $j$, also maps the left half-plane onto the action half-plane of $a$, but maps the base point on $A_{j+1,1}$ to the base point on $A_{i,k}$.
-If a generates $a$ boundary subgroup of $G$, then the corresponding axis $A$ separates upper-half plane into two half-planes.
+If $a$ generates a boundary subgroup of $G$, then the corresponding axis $A$ separates the upper half-plane into two half-planes.
 The boundary half-plane is precisely invariant under $\langle a\rangle$ in $G$.
 The other half-plane, which is not precisely invariant (unless $G$ is elementary), is called the {\it action half-plane}.

-Once we have found matrices for the elementary conjugators, then we can inductively find matrices for all conjugators.
-If $P_i$ and $P_{j+1}$ are adjacent pairs of pants in the F-N system on $\mathcal{R}_0$, with $i<j+1$, and as above, $b_{j+1,1}$ attached to $b_{i,k}$, once we have found the matrix for the elementary conjugator, $e_{i,k}$, the matrix for the {\it conjugator $c_{j+1}$} is given by
+\newl Once we have found matrices for the elementary conjugators, then we can inductively find matrices for all conjugators.
+Let $P_i$ and $P_{j+1}$ be the adjacent pairs of pants in the FN system on $\mathcal{R}_0$, with $i<j+1$.
+Let, as above, $b_{j+1,1}$ attached to $b_{i,k}$.
+Once we have found the matrix for the elementary conjugator, $e_{i,k}$, the matrix for the {\it conjugator $c_{j+1}$} is given by

-For each $j=q,\cdots, p$ the handle closer $d_j$ conjugates one distinguished boundary generator of $K_0$ onto the inverse of another distinguished boundary generator.
-These two boundary generators either lie in the same distinguished subgroup or they lie in different distinguished subgroups.
-If the two boundary generator lie in the same distinguished subgroup, $\hat \Gamma_i$, then there is a conjugator $c_i$, and there is normalized pants subgroup $\Gamma_i$, so that $\hat \Gamma_i=c_i\Gamma_ic^{-1}_i$.
-In this case, we can choose the matrix for the handle closer as
+For each $j=q,\ldots, p$, the handle closer $d_j$ conjugates one distinguished boundary generator of $K_0$ onto the inverse of another distinguished boundary generator.
+These two boundary generators either lie in the same distinguished subgroup or they lie in different ones.
+If the two boundary generators lie in the same distinguished subgroup, $\wh \Gamma_i$, then there is a conjugator $c_i$, and there is normalized pants subgroup $\Gamma_i$ such that that $\wh \Gamma_i=c_i\Gamma_ic^{-1}_i$.
+In this case, we can choose the matrix for the corresponding handle-closer as